-Avoiding gluten or not, these Gluten Free Oatmeal Chocolate Chip cookies are some of the best cookies you’ll ever eat!
-If you don’t tell anyone that the cookies are gluten free, no one will ever guess.
-I am proud to serve them to any guest.
+Avoiding gluten or not, these World’s Best Gluten Free Oatmeal Chocolate Chip cookies are some of the best cookies you’ll ever eat!

 Lets Talk About Gluten Free Flour

-There are so many gluten free flours available.
+There are so many flour blends without gluten available, now.
 It can be overwhelming and confusing, if you don’t understand some basics about gluten free baking.

-While all of these are gluten free, it doesn’t work to bake with just one on its own.
-You need a blend/combination of three or more gluten free flours.
+While all of these contain no gluten, it doesn’t work to bake with just one on its own.
+You need a blend/combination of three or more gluten free flours to get the best results in baking.
 And your blend needs a binding agent (xanthan gum) for good results with baking.

 In the beginning, it was difficult to find a gluten free blend that had the texture and flavor I liked.
 There are still blends on the market that have much the same ingredients as my favorites.
 But, the way the grains are milled can often leave a gritty texture.
 That was not something that worked for me.

-I made my own blend, in the beginning and had fairly good success.
+I made my own blend, when I first started gluten free baking and had fairly good success.
 But the conversion formula was a little to complicated to use consistently on the blog.
 I am thrilled at the progress in commercial gluten free flour blends.
 And, I’m thrilled to be able to share gluten free recipes I know you can have success with.

 I have three favorite commercial brands that I use in gluten free baking, now.
 Three because each has a different ratio of binder (xantham gum).
 This is important to create the structure that gluten usually provides in baking.
 Depending on the ratio of binder to flour used, one gluten free blend is better than the other for a particular type of baking.